-A "yes" answer directs one to block #12.
-A "no" answer directs one to block #13.
+A "yes" answer directs one to item 12.
+A "no" answer directs one to item 13.

-12. Upgrade Non-EES at this Level
+12. Process Box: Upgrade Non-EES at this Level

 Replace panel, panel feeder, and panel feeder overcurrent protective device per current code requirements.
-Transformers, transfer switches and other electrical devices which are not panels but which occur at a level in the distribution system where upgrade is required, shall also be upgraded accordingly to meet current code requirements.
+Transformers, transfer switches and other electrical devices which are not panels, but which occur at a level in the distribution system where upgrade is required, shall also be upgraded accordingly to meet current code requirements.

-13. EES System Modified
+13. Decision Box: EES System Modified